EarToEarOak/Location-Bridge/readme.md

  - **Windows 8:**
 Enable 'Turn on the Windows Location Platform' in 'Location Settings'

+ - **Windows 10:**
+In Settings navigate to 'Privacy' then turn 'Location' to on.

 - Run 'Location Bridge' from the start menu.